 • Mechanical: UW-Madison, UW-Platteville, UW-Milwaukee and University of Minnesota

 Program contact information

-• Each engineering program at a given school will have a minimum grade-point average requirement for students interested in transferring.
-Currently, UW-Madison requires an overall GPA of 3.0 to 3.2 and a math and science GPA of 2.5.
-GPA requirements are subject to change, students should contact their adviser to be aware of current standards in a program at a particular school.
+Admission requirements• Each engineering program at a given school will have a minimum grade-point average requirement for students interested in transferring.
+Students should contact their adviser to be aware of current standards in a program at a particular school.

 • Most engineering schools have English requirements.
 An exemption examination is available at UW-Madison and the University of Minnesota in which a student can test out of the English requirement.